-In this example, we want to update our name.
-Enter the new information in the corresponding field on the right, and then click the UPLOAD button.
+For example, you want to update your name.
+Enter the new information in the appropriate field on the right, and then click the UPLOAD button.

-Only JPEG/JPG and PDF files with a maximum file size of 2MB are accepted.
+Take note that only JPEG/JPG and PDF files with a maximum file size of 3MB are accepted.
 You can use an app like CamScanner to scan your document and turn it into a PDF file.